saprEMo/source_code/README.md

 ```
 ### OUTPUTS
-Running "runTOOL.py" will result in the creation of *OUTPUTS/run_name* directory.
+Running "runTOOL.py" will result in the creation of *OUTPUTS/run_name* directory.<br>
-Inside such directory, after running, you will find an image, pdf-format, representing $dN/dz$ as a function of the redshift $z$.
+Inside such directory, after running, you will find an image, pdf-format, representing $dN/dz$ as a function of the redshift $z$ (as in fig. 5 of the [reference paper](https://arxiv.org/pdf/1809.08641.pdf)).
 You will also find the data used saved in 2 txt, "dNdzPeaks.txt" and "DNdzTails.txt" respectively for peak and tail contributions; both of them consist in 2 columns: 1st z and 2nd $dN/dz$.
 An additional txt will be generated, called "results.txt", where are saved the number of expected detactions for tails and peaks ("tails zmin" and "tails zmax" represent the number of tails if as reference redshift in each bin the lower/upper limit of redshift is considered).
 In the directory *OUTPUTS/run_name/txt4ANALYSIS/* are saved txt used when running the script "OBSERVED_D_Lmax.py". <br>
 Running "OBSERVED_D_Lmax.py" will result in the creation of *OUTPUTS/run_name/DURATION_DISTRIB* directory.
-In it you will find 2 images, pdf-format, representing $dN/dlog F$ as a function of maximum flux $F$ and $dN/dlog D$ as a function of the observed duration $D$.
+In it you will find 2 images, pdf-format, representing $dN/dlog F$, as a function of maximum flux $F$ and $dN/dlog D$, as a function of the observed duration $D$ (as in fig. 5 of the [reference paper](https://arxiv.org/pdf/1809.08641.pdf)).
 The same data are also saved in 2 txt files, respectively "RESULTS_FLUX_ZEFF.txt" and "RESULTS_DURATIONS_ZEFF.txt".
 Flux is expressed in $[erg s^{-1} cm^{-2}]$, duration in $[s]$.
 In each file there are 4 coulumns:
 1. simulated quantities, durations $D$ or fluxes $F$, of peak contribution;
 2. weight to assign to each of them ($dN_p/dlog(D/F)$);
 3. simulated quantities (durations/fluxes) of tails contribution;